sheltermanager/asm3/doc/manual/configuration.rst

 * Show a minimap of the address on person screens: Show an embedded map to the person's address on the details screen.

+* Show weight as lb rather than kg: Change the field label on the animal weight field to lb instead of the usual kg.

 * Show animal thumbnails in movement and medical books: Show animal pictures in the rows of the movement and medical books (foster book, reservation book, vaccination book, etc.)